-Students are limited to a total of nine transfer credits from outside institutions taken subsequent to enrollment and matriculation at Lackawanna College.
-In order to assure transferability, any degree-seeking Lackawanna College student who elects to take coursework at an outside institution with the intention of transferring it back to Lackawanna College must obtain written approval from the Registrar.
-Forms requesting permission to transfer credit from outside institutions to Lackawanna College are available at the Registrar's Office and on the Portal.
-Course descriptions must be submitted with the request, and a minimum of 5 working days will be required for review and approval.
-Students registering at another institution without prior approval will not be guaranteed transfer credit.
+Students are limited to a total of nine transfer credits from outside institutions taken subsequent to enrollment and matriculation at Lackawanna College, provided these courses have been approved and that transfer remains within the criteria of the residence requirement.
+In order to assure transferability, any degree seeking Lackawanna College student who elects to take coursework at an outside institution with the intention of transferring it back to Lackawanna College must obtain written approval from the Registrar.
+Forms requesting permission to transfer credit from outside institutions to Lackawanna College are available at the Registrar's Office.
+Course descriptions must be submitted with request, and a minimum of 5 working days will be required for review and approval.